IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-10-08-ListIndexOutOfRange.md

 </ol>
 </p>

 <p>Okay!
-Well now coming to the title, <code>IndexError: list index out of range</code>.So how often you encouter this 😆.
+Well now coming to the title, <code>IndexError: list index out of range</code>.So how often you encounter this 😆.
 Or how often you end up spending hours on something like this.</p>

 <p>I'm pretty sure, many time would be the answer.</p>